m10an/pylate/docs/index.md

 ## Retrieve

-PyLate allows easy retrieval of top documents for a given query set using the trained ColBERT model and Voyager index, simply load the model and init the index:
+PyLate allows easy retrieval of top documents for a given query set using the trained ColBERT model and an index such as Voyager or Faiss, simply load the model and init the index:

 ```python
 from pylate import indexes, models, retrieve